praveen686/ATAR/README.md

 1. Identifying and eliminating performance bottlenecks within each service.
 2. Streamlining data processing and storage to minimize latency and optimize resource utilization.
 3. Ensuring that the platform can scale to handle increasing workloads and user demands by adding or removing service instances as needed.
-4. Implementing best practices for code optimization and performance tuning in a microservices context.
+4. Implementing best practices for code optimization and performance tuning in a microservices' context.

 ### Collaboration and Communication